kumuluz/kumuluzee-samples/kumuluzee-discovery-consul/discovery-consul-register/README.md

-# KumuluzEE Discovery &mdash; register service with etcd
+# KumuluzEE Discovery &mdash; register service with Consul

-> Develop a REST KumuluzEE microservice and register it with etcd.
+> Develop a REST KumuluzEE microservice and register it with Consul.

-The objective of this sample is to show how to register a REST service with etcd using KumuluzEE Discovery extension.
+The objective of this sample is to show how to register a REST service with Consul using KumuluzEE Discovery extension.
 This tutorial will guide you through all the necessary steps.
 You will add KumuluzEE dependencies into pom.xml.
 You will use existing JAX-RS sample, described [here](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs).
-Required knowledge: basic familiarity with JAX-RS and basic concepts of REST and JSON; basic familiarity with etcd.
+Required knowledge: basic familiarity with JAX-RS and basic concepts of REST and JSON; basic familiarity with Consul.

 ## Requirements